dariusmann/cert-gym/README.md

 ##### Import questions data
 - First locate categories.json and question directory in storage folder
-- Then run this two commands in this order:
+- Then run this commands:
-- `sail artisan app:import:categories`
-- `sail artisan app:import:questions`
+- `sail artisan app:import-all`

 ##### Create a test user with subscription